Efficient Diffusion Models for Vision: A Survey: Introduction

 In the contemporary era of large-scale data, early works on diffusion models focused on high-quality sample generation, largely disregarding the computational cost \cite{DDPM,ADM,san2021noise}.
 However, after achieving reasonable quality milestones, the more recent works have also started to consider computational efficiency, e.g.,~\cite{rombach2022text}, \cite{song2020denoising}, \cite{DiffFlow}.
-In particular, to address the genuine drawback of a slow generation process at the inference stage, a new trend is setting up for the more recent works, focusing on efficiency gains.
+In particular, to address the genuine drawback of a slow generation process at the inference stage, new trends are setting up, focusing on efficiency gains.
 In this review article, we collectively term the diffusion models evolved under the computational efficiency perspective, efficient diffusion models.
 These are the emerging models that are more valuable to the research community because they demand accessible computational resources.
 Whereas progress is being consistently made in terms of improving the computational efficiency, diffusion models are still far slower than GANs in terms of sample generation \cite{yang2022your,jing2022subspace}.
 We review the existing works concerned with efficiency without sacrificing the high quality of sample generation.
 Moreover, we discuss the trade-offs between the model speed and sampling quality.